 Track & Field

-Rosthern Junior College offers 17 clubs and extracurricular programs.
+Rosthern Junior College High School offers 17 clubs and extracurricular programs.

 This can depend on a number of factors, including the type of school, living arrangements, what’s included in tuition, school location, resources, and facilities.
 Many private schools in Canada have tuition that ranges between $6,000 and $12,000 a year.
 While some schools, such as schools which provide room and board, can be more expensive, many of these schools provide ways to defray the costs of tuition.
 For instance, they may offer merit-based scholarships or needs-based financial aid (often referred to as “bursaries” or “subsidies”).